Existence of processes violating causal inequalities on time-delocalised subsystems: Supplementary Note 1---Testing operations on time-delocalised subsystems

 Once this fact has been established, by disconnecting the systems $C_I$, $C_O$, $Z$ and $\bar Z$ in this way, while leaving $Y$, $\bar Y$, $\bar Q_1$, and $\bar Q_2'$ composed (and disconnecting $A_I$, $A_O$, $B_I$ and $B_O$, which can be done in the same way as for $B_I$ and $B_O$ in the bipartite case) one can then test the structure of the cyclic circuit with respect to the systems $P_O$, $A_I$, $A_O$, $B_I$, $B_O$, $C_I$, $C_O$, $F_I$, $Z$ and $\bar Z$.
-(With respect to these systems, the circuit consists of operations $U_1: \HS^{P_O A_O B_O} \to \HS^{C_I Z}$, $U_2: \HS^{C_O \bar Z} \to \HS^{A_I B_I F_I}$, $\id^{Z \to \bar Z}$, $U_A$, $U_B$ and $U_C$ (cf. the left-hand side of Eq.~\eqref{eq:tripartite_final}).
+(With respect to these systems, the circuit consists of operations $U_1: \HS^{P_O A_O B_O} \to \HS^{C_I Z}$, $U_2: \HS^{C_O \bar Z} \to \HS^{A_I B_I F_I}$, $\id^{Z \to \bar Z}$, $U_A$, $U_B$ and $U_C$ (cf. Eq.~\eqref{eq:tripartite_final}).
 Finally, once the structure of the circuit with respect to these systems has been established as an operationally verifiable fact (and, in particular, it has been established that $U_C$ acts on the systems $C_I$ and $C_O$), one can apply the analogous argument from the bipartite case to $U_C$ in order to only ``disconnect'' the wires $C_I$ and $C_O$ and leave $Z$ and $\bar Z$ connected.
-This in turn allows to ``test'' also the structure of the circuit as in Fig.~\hyperref[fig:tripartite_proof]{6(d)}, where $U_1$, $U_2$ and $\id^{Z \to \bar Z}$ are connected so as to form the operation $U$.
+This in turn allows to ``test'' also the structure of the circuit as on the right-hand side of Fig.~\hyperref[fig:tripartite_proof]{4(c)}, where $U_1$, $U_2$ and $\id^{Z \to \bar Z}$ are connected so as to form the operation $U$.